 W3LL PEOPLE Hypnotist Eyepencil $17.99

-If you tend to have skin on the sensitive side then you likely find that eyeliners cause you more irritation then they are worth, but this EWG certified non-toxic eye pencil is safe for all skin types including skin prone to sensitivity and allergic reaction!
+If you tend to have skin on the sensitive side then you likely find that eyeliners cause you more irritation than they are worth, but this EWG certified non-toxic eye pencil is safe for all skin types including skin prone to sensitivity and allergic reaction!
 Four highly pigmented shades offer the color you’re looking for as well as the nourishment your skin needs.
 Botanical ingredients like jojoba oil help create its creamy texture and smooth finish while keeping your lids hydrated.

 Zuzu Luxe Liquid Eyeliner $15.60